 Compatible: Arnica, Arsenicum Album, Bryonia, Calcarea, Calcarea phos, Chamomilla, Phosphoric acid, Pulsatilla, Sulphur.

-Followed well by: Arsenicum Album, Bryonia, Calcarea, Belladonna, Graphite, Phosphorous, Pulsatilla, Sepia, Sulphur.
+Followed well by: Arsenicum Album, Bryonia, Calcarea, Belladonna, Graphite, Phosphorous, Pulsatilla, Sepia, Sulfur.

 N. O. Ranunculaceæ.
 Tincture of the root.
 Trituration of the resinoid, Macrotyn.